Memorial sweeps regional basketball doubleheader

 Freshman Jalen Green had seven of his 18 points in the fourth quarter for the Panthers, and sophomore Milton Burnett finished with 13 points.

-In the opener, Memorial’s girls bolted to the 8-0 lead on two layups by Symya Murray, a reverse layup by Courtney Anaya following a Murray steal and two Mikaela Mangente free throws.
+In the opener, Memorial’s girls bolted to an 8-0 lead on two layups by Symya Murray, a reverse layup by Courtney Anaya following a Murray steal and two Mikaela Mangente free throws.

 The Panthers had seven steals in the quarter against the Grizzlies, who didn’t remotely find any rhythm until well into the third.